Lucyjpjones/wean-cuisine/README.md

 #### Features used:

-- Navigation header with dropdown menu
+- **Responsive on all device sizes**
+  - Mobile-first design, responsive on all devices through using the Materialize grid system and CSS media queries.

+- **A user-friendly interface with easy navigation throughout the site**
+  - Attractive, minimalistic design with visuals and information presented clearly and concisely.
+  - Easily readable fonts and simple navigation throughout the site.
+    - Fixed navigation bar visible on every page including a menu dropdown and brand logo to link back to homepage.
+  - An aestheticly pleasing 404 page if the user is directed to a non-existent page.

-- Buttons
+- **Buttons**
+    - Clear interative buttons used for a effortless user journey.

-     - 'Login’
+- **Forms**
+  - Forms used for login and register, and adding and editing the recipe and cuisine cards.
+  - Materilize elements used include: input fields, textarea fields, radio buttons, select dropdowns and submit buttons.

-     - ‘Explore recipes’
+- **Tabs**
+  - Interactive tab used to allow user to flip between recipe ingredients and method.

-     - ‘Add recipe’
+- **Card Listings**
-     - ‘Shop recipe books’
+  - Used to display recipes, cuisine categories and recipe books.
+  - Image included contributing to the visual look.

-- User input fields
+- **Modals**
+  - Used for login and register form and, recipe and cusine card delete confirmation.

-   - Login/Register
+- **Carousel**
-   - Adding/Editing a recipe
+  - Used for recipe categories displayed on the homepage.

-   - Search bar
-- Drop-downs
-   - Cuisine selector
-   - Food category selector
-   - Retailer purchase options
-- Checkbox
-  - Age checkbox
-- Tabs
-  - Ingredients and menu
-- Card listings
-  - Recipe cards
-   - Recipe book
-- User input- Login and register popup
-- Carousel
+- **Search bar**
-- Recipe categories (homepage)
+  - Allows user to search recipes by keywords using text index searching.
+Ingredients and recipe name included as keywords in query.

 #### To-do list:

+- Dietry requirements
+- Forgot password link

 #### Status

 > Project is: <u>ongoing</u>

-I will continue to update my website with more cuisines as I develop my userbase.
+I will continue to update my website as I grow my platform of users.

 **Future Development plans**
+- Create more cuisine cards
+- Add review option for users
+- Parent forum
 ---

 ## &rarr; **Technologies**